rogersheu/All-NBA-Predictions/README.md

 For Recruiters
 -------
-If you are here because you are a recruiter and you are interested in my work, please go to the following.
+If you are here because you want to get an example of my work, please go to the following.

 In ```/rogersheu/NBA-ML-Predictions/scripts/```: